mrapp-ke/MLRL-Boomer/python/subprojects/seco/README.md

 ## :scroll: License

 This project is open source software licensed under the terms of the [MIT license](https://mlrl-boomer.readthedocs.io/en/latest/misc/LICENSE.html).
 We welcome contributions to the project to enhance its functionality and make it more accessible to a broader audience.
 A frequently updated list of contributors is available [here](https://mlrl-boomer.readthedocs.io/en/latest/misc/CONTRIBUTORS.html).

+All contributions to the project and discussions on the [issue tracker](https://github.com/mrapp-ke/MLRL-Boomer/issues) are expected to follow the [code of conduct](https://mlrl-boomer.readthedocs.io/en/latest/misc/CODE_OF_CONDUCT.html).